jlxz/TaskVim/README.txt

 ==============================================================================
 INSTALLATION                                        *taskvim-installation*

-Unpack the archivo to ~/.vim.
+Unpack the archive to ~/.vim.
 It contains the following files:

     doc/taskvim.txt